-My auntie hated that black woh-woh thing that sits opposite her across the street.
+My auntie hated that black woh-woh thing sitting opposite her across the street.
 That's what she used to call her.
 Woh-woh means ugly, but the girl was not ugly.
 She told me... actually she didn't tell me, I heard her telling someone else.
 She makes calls, my auntie.
 She has a small green canopy with a table and plastic chairs for her customers.
 Every morning she sets them up in the street outside our hostel and waits for people who want to make a call.
 That black woh-woh thing across the street also makes calls.

 My auntie is a student.
 Her name is Ogechi.
 She completed her diploma program and is waiting to be admitted for a degree in Sociology.
 People have already been admitted this year, but my auntie was not admitted.
 She paid someone a lot of money to arrange the admission for her, but he came back telling stories.
 He said she should wait, that her name would be in the second batch.
 She said, ok, no problem, but when he left there was a problem.
 She was cursing and calling him an anus, and calling me an imbecile for wasting her kerosene.

 We stay off-campus, me and my auntie.
 Accommodation on campus is hard to get, so many students rent single rooms in the surrounding communities.
 Some rooms are self-contained, with a small kitchen and bathroom attached.
 That's how my auntie's room is.
 It is expensive, but it is better than staying in the hostel, she told me.
-She said that girls in the hostel squeeze up to nine in a room, like sardines in a tin.
+She said girls in the hostel squeeze up to nine in a room, like sardines in a tin.
 She used to be the only person making calls on the street, but now they are two; her and "that woh-woh thing."

 When I first came to her room, she was still doing her diploma program.
 She didn't go to school every weekday, but when she did, she left me to take care of her business.
 So I would sit outside and wait for people who wanted to make calls or buy recharge cards, until she came back.
 In those days we were the only ones doing phone call business.